-There were local TV news crews there too, including one well-coifed TV reporter whose phone screen kept her face lighted much of the time.
-That, and the presence of "TV news," drew attention away from, and therefore diminished, the remorseful stories folks were sharing of Booker, and how the essence of his murder absolutely devalued the neighborhood's soul and wellbeing, how it almost literally brought neighborhood folks to their knees with sadness, shock, regret.
-In this setting, TV's big-booted journalism only amplified the fear the murder had planted in the hearts of those who live in this neighborhood.
-The TV goobs should’ve waited out on the street.
+The local TV news crews showed up because a murdered boy is news alright.
+A few minutes of airtime filled with fake newscaster solemnity between ads and a titillating murder graphic.
+One coifed-up TV reporter’s preeny face was lighted much of the time by her personal phone screen.
+Her indifference and TV news presence diminished the remorseful stories folks were sharing of Booker, and how the essence of his murder absolutely devalued the neighborhood's soul, how it brought neighborhood folks to bended knees with sadness, regret.
+TV's polished-jackboot journalism and pushy faces amplified the fear the murder planted in hearts of those living in this neighborhood.
+TV goobs should’ve waited on the street.

-There are so many sensations and images for the head to play with.
+So many sensations and images for the head to play with.
 I love the front-yards decorated with rusted wheelbarrows filled with dirt and prickly pear, and those populated with sagging pickup trucks or dilapidated motorcycles or sun-charred lake boats, machines turning to earth.

-I love lime-colored adobes and mid-20th century cinderblocks with gardens enclosed by chicken wire wrapped around PVC pipes, and all the little concrete porches where drunken couples bicker and laugh in the dirt-dry evening, with beer guts and cigarettes, on wobbly plastic chairs.
+The lime-colored adobes and mid-20th century cinderblocks with gardens enclosed by chicken wire wrapped around PVC pipes, and all the little concrete porches where drunken couples bicker and laugh in the dirt-dry evening, with beer guts and cigarettes, on wobbly plastic chairs.
 I love the old ladies on their knees working on weeds in well-kept and loved yards of hacienda-style homes that see hummingbird feeders and octopus agave and sweet welcoming sunflowers.